OA and Marine Spatial Management (including MPAs)

 Key indicators derived:

 Operational procedure: Economic impact assessment begins with ecosystem services supply accounts that quantify service flows in physical units (tonnes of fish provisioned, volume of coastal protection service, recreation visitor-days).
 Supply is attributed to specific ecosystem assets (MPAs, adjacent fishing grounds) using spatial models that link ecosystem characteristics to service generation.
 Use accounts record which economic units (fishing enterprises, tourism operators, coastal households) receive these services.
 Monetary valuation applies methods consistent with SEEA EA Chapter 9: exchange values for provisioned fish, avoided damage cost for coastal protection, travel cost or contingent valuation for recreation.
 Comparing service values before and after MPA designation reveals net economic effects.
 Where MPA restrictions reduce extractive service flows (reduced fishing area) but enhance long-term service capacity (stock recovery, habitat restoration), the extended supply-use framework enables integrated assessment of short-term costs versus long-term benefits.
-For detailed guidance on ecosystem services valuation, see TG-2.4 Ecosystem Goods and Services.

-3.4 Ocean accounts for monitoring ecosystem health
+3.3 Ocean accounts for monitoring ecosystem health

-Ocean Accounts support MPA monitoring by providing standardized frameworks for data compilation, enabling comparison across sites and over time.
-The accounting approach emphasizes completeness (covering all relevant ecosystem types within the MPA boundary), consistency (applying the same classifications and methods across accounting periods), and coherence (ensuring data from different sources can be integrated)[11].
+The accounting approach emphasizes completeness (covering all relevant ecosystem types within the MPA boundary), consistency (applying the same classifications and methods across accounting periods), and coherence (ensuring data from different sources can be integrated)[7].

-3.4.1 Establishing baseline accounts
+3.3.1 Establishing baseline accounts

 When an MPA is designated, compiling baseline accounts establishes the starting point against which future changes can be measured.
-Baseline ecosystem extent accounts document the spatial distribution of ecosystem types at the time of protection, providing the foundation for monitoring changes in habitat coverage--for example, detecting expansion or contraction of seagrass meadows or coral reef area.
+Baseline ecosystem extent accounts document the spatial distribution of ecosystem types at the time of protection, providing the foundation for monitoring changes in habitat coverage—for example, detecting expansion or contraction of seagrass meadows or coral reef area.

 SEEA EA recommends measuring condition relative to a reference condition that reflects, where possible, the natural or undegraded state of the ecosystem (SEEA EA para 5.69)[8].
 For marine ecosystems, establishing appropriate reference conditions may require drawing on historical data, scientific literature, expert knowledge, or comparison with similar unimpacted areas.